-Offering costs consisted of legal, placement agent fees and other costs incurred through the balance sheet date that are directly related to registered direct offerings.
-Offering costs are allocated to the separable financial instruments issued in the registered direct offering based on a relative fair value basis, compared to total proceeds received.
-Offering costs associated with warrant liability are expensed as incurred, presented as offering cost related to warrant liability in the consolidated statements of operations.
+Offering costs incurred consisted of legal, placement agent fees and other costs that were directly related to registered direct offerings.
+Offering costs were allocated to the separable financial instruments issued in the registered direct offering based on the same proportion as the proceeds were allocated to the warrants and equity.
+Offering costs associated with warrant liabilities are expensed as incurred, presented as offering costs related to warrant liability in the consolidated statements of operations.
 Offering costs associated with the sale of common shares were charged against equity.